Our staff are the heart and soul of our nursery

 The CGN Management Committee (MC)

-In practice, membership of the MC implies a willingness to volunteer one’s time, as far as individually possible, with assisting and supporting the Manager and the nursery.
+In practice, membership of the MC implies a willingness to volunteer one’s time, as far as individually possible, assisting and supporting the Manager and the nursery.

 a.
-Building and maintenance
+Buildings and sustainability;

 b.
-Education and curriculum
+Education and curriculum;

 Parents who are unable to commit to full membership of the MC, but who would like to be involved in the running of the nursery, are strongly encouraged to join one or several of these Subcommittees.